Check out our Fight the Bite page to learn how to prevent mosquito and tick bites.

 For travel in North America:

-If you are traveling to an area where Zika, follow this CDC guidance to prevent mosquito bites.
+If you are traveling to an area where Zika transmission has been detected, follow this CDC guidance to prevent mosquito bites.
 If you are pregnant, consider changing or cancelling travel plans.
 If you are pregnant or can get pregnant and your partner travels to an area where Zika is spreading, see the Zika and Sexual Transmission section below.

 For spring break travel tips, that also apply to travel any time: